andrewjdarley/andrewjdarley.github.io/pages/portfolio/brawlstars-stats.md

 The reality of all video games is they all need a monetization model.
 And among the thousands of garbage mobile games that all rely on ads or pay-to-win mechanics, Brawl Stars stands out with a much more enjoyable monetization model.
 Its big selling point is cosmetic items, more specifically, skins for your characters.

 Featured in the center of the image above is a character named Amber's new skin and I think it looks absolutely amazing.
 The only skin available that is nearly as good as this "Dark Knight" theme is an Elsa-inspired skin with an ice theme.
-However, this skin was being given away to everyone who could get nine wins in a challenge before losing their four lives.
+This skin was being given away to everyone who could get nine wins in a challenge before losing their four lives.
 If you did end up losing all four lives, you could pay a small amount of in-game currency to get some extra tries to get you the rest of the way.
 Sounds fair, right?

 I ended up buying extra lives for this challenge far far far too many times.
 And I'm ticked about it.
 Ticked enough to write an expose on the matchmaking algorithm even though nobody has any idea what I'm talking about!